mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.0-rc.2.0.1 - 2017-08-30 =
+* Fixed: newsletters with emojis are properly saved and sent on certain hosts.
+Thanks Alison, Scott and Swann!
+* Fixed: plugin activates on multisite environments;
+* Fixed: subscription forms with list selection field are working now;
+* Fixed: newsletter editor does not require "unsubscribe" link when a third-party sending method is used;

 = 3.0.0-rc.2.0.0 - 2017-08-29 =
 * Improved: MailPoet updates on high traffic sites now use less resources;